swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

 ## Motivation

-Beside the high-level motivation provided by the introduction, the proposed prototype schema addresses a number of issues and requests that we've received from programmers:
+Beside the high-level motivation provided by the introduction, the proposed prototypes address a number of pain points that we've heard about from
+developers:

 - FloatingPoint should conform to Equatable, and Comparable
 - FloatingPoint should conform to FloatLiteralConvertible